X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: Operator**
 **FORMAT: &lt;expression&gt; AND &lt;expression&gt;**

-**Action:** AND is used in Boolean operations to test bits.
+**Action:** `AND` is used in Boolean operations to test bits.
 It can also be used in operations to check the truth of both operands.

-In Boolean algebra, the result of an AND operation is 1 only if both numbers being ANDed are 1.
+In Boolean algebra, the result of an `AND` operation is 1 only if both numbers being `AND`ed are 1.
 The result is 0 if either or both operands is 0 (false).

 **Simple 1 bit truth table for AND**